The Impact of Obesity on the Health of Children and Adults in the UAE

 - Unmanaged hypertension and stress can also lead to a fatal heart attack, stroke, and other significant health problems, like coronary heart disease (CHD) and congestive heart failure (CHF), to name the least.

-Obesity increases your risk of heart failure, and in severe cases of obesity, is associated with irregular heartbeats (arrhythmias).
-These arrhythmias when experienced can increase the risk of cardiac arrest.
+Obesity increases your risk of heart failure, and in severe cases of obesity, it is associated with irregular heartbeats (arrhythmias).
+These arrhythmias, when experienced, can increase the risk of cardiac arrest.

 Cancer